KimothoKarani/mpesa-webhook-service/README.md

-Teal boxes are the services you write, purple is infrastructure, gray is event sources.
+Diagram legend: Teal boxes are services this project implements, purple boxes are infrastructure (Kafka, Redis, Postgres), and gray boxes are external event sources.
 ![img.png](img.png)

 The same thing in Mermaid: